This publication is best viewed as a PDF.

 Why should 4-H be involved in after-school programs?

-The current situation represents a tremendous opportunity to align existing youth development programs available through Extension with the need for after-school care.
-4-H can help after-school programs address needs such as program quality and staff training to serve current youth and those of underserved populations.
+The current situation represents a tremendous opportunity to align existing youth development programs available through Extension/4-H with the need for after-school care, as well as an opportunity to create new program delivery models.

 What is 4-H Afterschool?